ADS-2023-FR1/Agile-Data-Science-Project-FR1/Documentation/Read_me_spotlight_library.md

 The following evaluating metrics are incorporated into the Spotlight library:

 1. [**MRR scores**]: mean reciprocal rank (MRR) scores.
 One score is given for every user with interactions in the test set, representing the mean reciprocal rank of all their test items.
+Basically, it measures how far down the ranking is the first relevant item.
+The ideal value is 1, which means that the relevant results are close to the top of search results.
-2. [**MRR scores in sequence model**]: nn a sequence model, the reciprocal rank of the last element is returned for each sequence.
+2. [**MRR scores in sequence model**]: each sequence in test is split into two parts: the first part, containing all but the last element, is used to predict the last element.
+Then, the reciprocal rank of the last element is returned for each sequence.
-3. [**Precision and Recall**]: one score is given for every user with interactions in the test set, representing the Precision@k and Recall@k of all their test items.
+3. [**Precision and Recall**]: two scores are given for every user with interactions in the test set, representing the Precision@k and Recall@k of their best items.
+It has a parameter k, representing the amount of predictions retriever for each user.
 4. [**Precision and Recall in sequence model**]: each sequence in test is split into two parts: the first part, containing all but the last k elements, is used to predict the last k elements.
 5. [**RMSE**]: Root Mean Square Error score for test interactions.